ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/readme.md

         - ongoing
         - deprecated
     - *Persistence via* `ckan.model.Package.extras`
-8. Keywords: tags that describe the dataset themes
+10. Keywords: tags that describe the dataset themes
     - `ckan.model.Package.get_tags()`
-9. Language: what language is the dataset written in?
+11. Language: what language is the dataset written in?
+Present user with name of language, but metadata document gets 3-letter code from ISO 639-2.
     - **Additional Content**
-    - Default value: `english`
+    - Default value: `eng`
-    - *UI-suggestion*: a typeahead with all the langauges identified by that silly ISO standard
+    - *UI-suggestion*: a typeahead with all the langauges identified by  ISO-639-2 (http://www.loc.gov/standards/iso639-2/php/code_list.php)
     - *Persistence via* `ckan.model.Package.extras`
-10. Topic: categorize the dataset into a very specific ISO category
+12. Topic: categorize the dataset into a very specific ISO category
     - `geoscientificInformation`
-11. Extent: *where* is the dataset about?
+13. Extent: *where* is the dataset about?
     - **Additional Content**
     - Default value: none, must be specified
-    - *UI-suggestion*: user may either enter a Location keyword (e.g. "California" or "The Geysers") or use a map to draw a bounding geometry (point, box or arbitray polygon)
+    - *UI-suggestion*: user may either enter a Location keyword (e.g. "California" or "The Geysers") [this should be checked against a gazeteer service (google, USGS gnis?) to see if it can be georeferenced; show bounding box on map if georeference is successful] or use a map to draw a bounding geometry (point, box or arbitray polygon)
     - *Persistence via* `ckan.model.Package.extras`
-12. Usage constraints: some information about any usage constraints
+14. Usage constraints: some information about any usage constraints: what is license on data, is authentication required and what are necessary credentials, any legal constraints.
     - `ckan.model.Package.license_id`

 ### Information about *Online* Resources